Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AII

 This is compatible with the saddle-point integral in Ref.~\cite{Yurkevich_Lerner_1999} (see Appendix~\ref{asec: Yurkevich-Lerner} for details).
-For comparison, we also analytically present the two-point correlation function $R_2 \left( z_1, z_2 \right)$ for $4\times 4$ non-Hermitian random matrices in class AII$^{\dag}$ in Appendix~\ref{asec: small}.
+For comparison, we also analytically present the two-point correlation function $R_2 \left( z_1, \bar{z}_1,z_2, \bar{z}_2 \right)$ for $4\times 4$ non-Hermitian random matrices in class AII$^{\dag}$ in Appendix~\ref{asec: small}.
 In Fig.\ \ref{fig:level-corr-AIIdag}, we compare the analytical result in Eq.~\eqref{two-pt AIIdag} and the numerically generated two-point correlation function.
-As in the case of class AI$^{\dag}$, the range of the validity of Eq.~\eqref{two-pt AIIdag} may hinder a direct comparison with the numerical results.
-However, once again we note that Eq.~\eqref{eq:AII-dag-2pt-microscopic} is valid even when the separation $|z_1-z_2|$ is small.
-Therefore, it can be helpful in elucidating the correlations of nearby eigenvalues in class AII$^\dagger$ in future work.